-- Resources and Links
+- Enrolling and eligibility

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-or equivalent first-year university economics, statistics and calculus
+Or equivalent first-year university economics, statistics and calculus

-No special requirements
+No additional requirements